HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 Mrs. Barbieri was released after testi-

-Eying that Mr. Werner had told tier that
+fying that Mr. Werner had told her that

 the determination to match the preci-